Back to School – Seven Virtues for Purpose, Performance, and Productivity

 6 – Consider my Productivity Hacks

 If you feel you have maxed out your productivity already, please test this: If you can implement one of these seven productivity hacks (1- Have-Done Diary, 2 – Pomodoro Method, 3 – Eisenhower Matrix, 4 – Pareto-Principle, 5 – Peace Island, 6 – Repetition Checklists, 7 – Outsourcing Housework) and you notice any changes you might still have potential to improve, and there’s always space to learn and get better at tools.
-Also, to let you in on a secret, I used to waste a lot of time with mundane tasks such as looking for the correct passwords or making sure I had the right document version.
-A year ago, I often needed to follow up on team tasks and could not always rely on them.
-We now use password managers, a few master spreadsheets, and SLACK for team communication.
-I cannot say that this has increased our productivity.
-Still, my stress level is lower as now everything is well organized and accessible from anywhere and all team members.
+Also, to let you in on a secret, I spent much time on mundane tasks such as looking for the correct passwords or ensuring I had the right document version.

 7 – Revisit Your Weekly Planner

-When you started working with the weekly planner (we usually hand this out at the end of all programs), you might have noticed an increase in productivity right away.
-Now, with a bit more practice, you might see that you could make optimizations or you could change your meal or exercise plan for the fall.
-I recommend that you keep the general structure and only optimize what doesn’t work well yet.
+When you started working with the weekly planner (we usually hand this out at the end of all programs), you noticed increased productivity immediately.
+With more practice, you could make optimizations or change your meal or exercise plan for the fall.
+Keep the general structure and only optimize what needs improvement.

 Overcoming Depression One Page at a Time: The Impact of Journaling on Mood